mckeeh3/akka-multi-region-visualizer/README.md

 **Purpose:**
 This app visualizes a massive, distributed grid of sensors, allowing users to interactively update and monitor sensor states in real time.
 It demonstrates multi-region, event-driven architecture using Akka, and provides a highly interactive and responsive UI for managing sensor data.

+---

+## Accessing the UI

+When running the app [locally](https://doc.akka.io/java/running-locally.html), you can access the UI at `http://localhost:8080`.

+When running the app on an Akka platform, after the app is [deployed](https://doc.akka.io/operations/services/deploy-service.html), create a [route](https://doc.akka.io/operations/services/invoke-service.html).
+The app UI will be accessible atthe route UR://the-service-route-hostname.

+Click the Help link to access the help page.